In my last episode, I talked about a class I took on how to take better photos using my iPhone. I found a class through the Today at Apple website.

 Salespeople need to be more than salespeople

 Another learning for me is that salespeople need to be more than salespeople.
 The instructors of classes are all in-store reps.
 In other words, they all wear multiple hats: sales rep, IT, subject matter expert, and teacher.
 This is no different than enterprise or B2B sales teams.
 Many of them are not just salespeople anymore.
-They are also order takers, trusted advisor, and problem solvers, or even problem finders.
+They are also order takers, trusted advisors, and problem solvers, or even problem finders.
 Salespeople can’t be just salespeople anymore.
 To provide value-add, we all need to wear multiple hats.

 You can use content marketing as a means to enable the sales team and your users.
 You can also use content to train your sales teams so that they can play multiple roles and provide value to their customers.